StevenClontz/prof.clontz.org/classes/2019/08/ma238/index.md

 except that students will have 120 minutes and no revisions will be allowed.
 Instead, up to four **✱** marks earned on the Final Exam will be automatically upgraded to **✓**.

-In particular, demonstrating mastery on the Final Exam has the same benefit as demonstrating mastery on Mastery Quizzes throughout the semester, so students who keep up with the material throughout the semester will have a shorter final than students who attempt to cram everything in at the last minute.

 ## Academic Honesty